AlexBezuska/How-To-App-Store/guide/Apple_App_Store.md

 - **An Apple Mac computer** (Cost: $499(new Mac Mini) and up, used prices vary)
   - Yes you need a mac, and yes this is for real...
 The Xcode SDK and editor only run on MacOS and you also need to use Xcode to upload your app to Apple
 - **iOS Developer account** (Cost: $100 per year)
+  - Sign up for a developer account by going to [https://developer.apple.com/](https://developer.apple.com/) and clicking `Account` in the top menu
 - **Support Form**
   - Apple asks for each developer to have a support URL, this means a form on your website where users will be directed to for bugs and support questions about your app (at minimum a google form for support that emails you)
 - **Registered Business** (Cost: varies by state)